nf-core/atacseq/docs/usage.md

 It is not possible to run a mixture of single-end and paired-end files in one run.

-### `--narrowPeak`
+### `--seq_center`
-MACS2 is run by default with the [`--broad`](https://github.com/taoliu/MACS#--broad) flag.
-Specify this flag to call peaks in narrowPeak mode.
+Sequencing center information that will be added to read groups in BAM files.

 ### `--fragment_size`
 Number of base pairs to extend single-end reads when creating bigWig files.

 Default: `0`

+### `--fingerprint_bins`
+Number of genomic bins to use when generating the deepTools fingerprint plot.
+Larger numbers will give a smoother profile, but take longer to run.

+Default: `500000`

 ## Reference genomes